27th of December, 2024

 During 2022, construction sector output increased 0.3% in real terms, compared to an increase of 8.3% in real terms during 2021.

-The construction sector is subject to cyclical trends and is one of the most affected by changes in government and private sector spending.
+The construction sector is highly influenced by cyclical trends and is significantly affected by fluctuations in government and private sector spending.

-As such, it has benefited greatly from the recent reconstruction, modernization and expansion of the federal highway network, as well as other infrastructure projects.
+It has experienced substantial growth due to recent reconstruction, modernization, and expansion of the federal highway network, along with other major infrastructure projects.

-However, the construction sector has shown a negative trend with respect to housing and construction output since 2019.
+However, the sector has shown a downward trend in housing and construction output since 2019.

-During the first half of 2023, the production value of construction companies recorded, in original figures, an increase of 10.5%, compared to the same period of the previous year.
+In the first half of 2023, construction companies reported a 10.5% increase in production value, in nominal terms, compared to the same period in the previous year.

 Construction Industry

-The main sectors of the Mexican economy are manufacturing, oil and petrochemicals, tourism, agriculture, transportation and communications, construction, mining and electric power.
+The Mexican economy is primarily driven by sectors such as manufacturing, oil and petrochemicals, tourism, agriculture, transportation and communications, construction, mining, and electric power.

 The all-time high was in 2017, at $3,361 million.